Developmental Screening

 What is Developmental Screening?

 We want all children to have the tools and support they need to reach their full potential.
 Developmental screening helps ensure children with delays have timely access to the resources they need.
-We provide clinicians and care team members with virtual or onsite, no-cost training to integrate developmental screening within well-child care.
+We provide clinical care teams and professionals with virtual or onsite, no-cost training to integrate developmental screening within their practice

 Developmental screening involves parent-clinician partnerships ‒ an important concept in medical homes.
 Early screening helps identify if supports and interventions are needed, sooner rather than later.

 During developmental screenings, parents often complete a questionnaire about how their child plays, learns, speaks, acts and moves.
-The completed questionnaire is scored by clinic staff.
-Using the results, the physician and family members can discuss the child’s strengths and potential areas of need.
+Upon scoring the questionnaire, clinic staff or professions and family members can discuss the child’s strengths and potential areas of need.
 Developmental screening is designed to open doors to supports and services that help children thrive.

 Developmental Screening Tools Training